AccelByte/accelbyte-csharp-sdk/docs/custom_operation.md

 ## Implement Fluent Interface for Custom Operation using Custom SDK
 This section can be implemented using C# Extend SDK version v0.34.0 or above.

-To further enchance intuitiveness while using the sdk, you can implement fluent interface for your custom operation.
+To further enhance intuitiveness while using the SDK, you can implement a fluent interface for your custom operation.
 See the modified code below as an example of fluent interface implementation.

 - Modify custom operation class